thegreatkingbear/CalendarClock/README.md

 # Tasky Clock
-turn your iphone and ipad into decent table clock  rxswift + reactorkit
+turn your iphone and ipad into decent table clock with rxswift + reactorkit

 ## Features
 - Clock